 PTI (Pittsburgh Technical Institute)

 PTI offers two nursing programs: the practical nursing program (LPN) and the Associate in Science in Nursing program.
 Located in Oakdale, Pennsylvania, PTI boasts a state-of-the-industry simulation lab.
 The Associate in Science Nursing degree program prepares students to sit for the RN exam.
-As a special benefit, PTI pays for the cost of this examination to students who successfully pass the www.
+As a special benefit, PTI pays for the cost of this examination to students who successfully pass it.

 Robert Morris University Department of Nursing